Hosting and bandwidth provided by MacAce.net.

 So, which one should I buy?

-Those who travel globally on a regular basis are more likely to find the GSM model worthwhile as the CDMA standard is considered obsolete in many places.
+If the age of the device does not bother you, those who travel globally on a regular basis are more likely to find the GSM model worthwhile as the CDMA standard is considered obsolete in many places.
 On the other hand, Verizon and Sprint both have the reputation for greater reliability in the US, whether or not it is justified, and many may find reliability to be more important than simultaneous voice and data use, data network speed, or global compatibility.
 The choice may very well come down to which network is most reliable in your area.